-- Reserved Names list: is classified as a preventative mechanism whereby finite strings are placed on a list from which no such string is available for registration.
+- Reserved Names list: is classified as a preventative mechanism whereby predetermined strings are placed on a list from which no such string is available for registration.
 Existing registry agreements have varying rules of reservation within the Schedules of Reserved Names.
-The New gTLD proposed Registry Agreement contains a Specification 5, also titled "Schedule of Reserved Names," that was established to act as a reserved named template for the large quantity of new gTLDs anticipated for delegation.
-With respect to reservations at the Top-Level, the Applicant Guidebook also contains a series of strings that are reserved or ineligible for delegation. - Modified Reserved Names list: is essentially the same as the Reserved Names list mentioned above, however, an exemption procedure at both the top and second levels may be required to allow for registration by the organization seeking protection or a legitimate rights holder to the same string.
+The New gTLD Registry Agreement contains a Specification 5, also titled "Schedule of Reserved Names," that was established as a reserved names template for the large quantity of new gTLDs anticipated for delegation.
+With respect to reservations at the top-level, the Applicant Guidebook also contains a series of strings that are reserved or ineligible for delegation. - Modified Reserved Names list: is essentially the same as the Reserved Names list mentioned above, however, an exemption procedure at both the top and second levels may be required to allow for registration by the organization seeking protection or a legitimate rights holder to the same string.
 The nomenclature of "Modified Reserved Names list" is a concept not currently implemented as it is used in this context.
-However, with gTLDs currently delegated and having a Scheduled of Reserved Names, the Registry Services Evaluation Process (RSEP) can be utilized to gain approval for allowing registration of a string.
-Also, existing registry agreements have an exception procedure for 2-character second-level names. - Trademark Clearinghouse, Sunrise, and Claims: are a series of new Rights Protection Mechanisms (RPMs) designed for the New gTLD program.
+However, for the gTLDs that are already delegated and that have a Schedule of Reserved Names, the Registry Services Evaluation Process (RSEP) can be utilized to gain approval for allowing registration of a string, resulting in this modified list.
+Additionally, existing registry agreements have an exception procedure for 2-character second-level names, which also utilizes the RSEP. - Trademark Clearinghouse, Sunrise, and Claims: are a series of new Rights Protection Mechanisms (RPMs) designed for the New gTLD Program.
 They are viewed as preventative measures in protecting word marks.
-This structure is currently being implemented to support second-level registration of strings upon a new gTLD's delegation.
-Note that as part of the recommendation options presented in this Initial Report, the term "Clearinghouse Model" is used in the context of the likely need for similar features of the TMCH, but also available for use by IGOs and INGOs that typically do not have registered trademark names. - UDRP and URS: are additional RPMs that are considered curative measures. - Do not sell lists: contain names blocked from registration according to the internally defined policy of the Registry Operator of a given gTLD.
+These are currently being implemented to support second-level registration of strings upon a new gTLD's delegation.
+Note that as part of the recommendation options presented in this Initial Report, the term "Clearinghouse Model" is used in the context of the likely need for similar features of the TMCH, but also available for use by IGOs and INGOs that typically do not have registered trademark names.

-Limited Preventative Registrations: a proposed mechanism that has been considered for trademark owners to prevent second- level registration of their marks (exact matches, plus character strings previously determined to have been abusively registered or used) across all gTLD registries, upon payment of a reasonable fee, with appropriate safeguards for registrants with a legitimate right or interest.
+- UDRP and URS: Uniform Dispute Resolution Process (UDRP) and Uniform Rapid Suspension (URS) are additional RPMs that are considered curative measures and used only after the registration of a domain name.
+Both RPM mechanisms will be available with the new gTLDs. - Do not sell lists: contain names blocked from registration according to the internally defined policy of the Registry Operator of a given gTLD.
+Some applicants are choosing to deploy additional protections for certain types of names, but only as defined by their respective Registry policies. - Limited Preventative Registrations: a proposed mechanism that has been considered for trademark owners to prevent second-level registration of their marks (exact matches, plus character strings previously determined to have been abusively registered or used) across all gTLD registries, upon payment of a reasonable fee, with appropriate safeguards for registrants with a legitimate right or interest.